Professional wrestling: Consolidation and renewed growth

 In the spring of 1984, the WWF purchased Georgia Championship Wrestling (GCW), which had been ailing for some time due to financial mismanagement and internal squabbles.
 In the deal, the WWF acquired the GCW's timeslot on TBS.
 McMahon agreed to keep showing Georgia wrestling matches in that timeslot, but he was unable to get his staff to Atlanta every Saturday to fulfill this obligation, so McMahon sold GCW and its TBS timeslot to Jim Crockett Promotions (JCP).
 JCP started informally calling itself World Championship Wrestling (WCW).
 In 1988, Ted Turner bought JCP and formally renamed it World Championship Wrestling.
 Professional wrestling experienced a second boom in the late 1990s.
 During this period, WCW became a credible rival to the WWF (see also Monday Night War), while the WWF's output, coinciding with the rise of "trash TV", became increasingly crude.
 By the turn of the century, WCW suffered from a series of creative missteps that led to its failure and purchase by the WWF.
-One of WCW's mistakes was the diminished glamor of its World Heavyweight Championship.
+One of the company's mistakes was the diminished glamor of the WCW World Heavyweight Championship.
 Between January 2000 and March 2001, the WCW title changed hands eighteen times, which sapped fan enthusiasm, particularly for the climactic pay-per-view matches.

 Industry conventions

 Professional wrestling performances are governed primarily by a script and overarching storyline devised by producers, who often are professional wrestlers themselves.
 Real-life events, such as a performer's contract status and legitimate injuries, may be incorporated into storylines, and some wrestlers integrate elements of their genuine personalities or background into their performances or personas; for example, Kurt Angle, who performed his fictional persona eponymously, often utilized his genuine Olympic gold medal in wrestling as a defining aspect of his character.
 The actions of the character in shows are considered fictional and wholly separate from the life of the performer, although some performers will remain in character outside the ring, such as in promotional videos, interviews, and even social media; consequently, the line between real-life and scripted events and personas are often blurred.
-For example, Maxwell Jacob Friedman is well known for staying in character at all times while in public, going so far as to insult his fans, often to their delight as they are aware of his persona.
+For example, Maxwell Jacob Friedman (MJF) is well known for staying in character at all times while in public, going so far as to insult his fans, often to their delight as they are aware of his persona.